GOFS-lite/GOFS-lite/reference.md

 ## Dataset Files

 By default, on-demand services are not available anywhere.
-To represent on-demand services in operation, at least one zone and one travel rule MUST be defined respectively in `zones.json` and `zone_travel_rules.json`.
+To represent on-demand services in operation, at least one zone and one operating rule MUST be defined respectively in `zones.json` and `operating_rules.json`.

 File Name | Presence | Description
 ---|---|---